WatForm/fortress/DevelopersGuide.md

     - postcondition: !defns
     - unapply: remove the introduced functions

-* Handling Integers (use one of these) @Owen
+* Handling Integers (use one of these)
-    - IntegerToBitVectors
+    - IntegerToBitVectors @Xintong
         + problemState -> problemState
         + purpose:
-            * Turn integer sorts into twos complement BVs based on bitwidth ??
-            * no change to formulas
+            * IntSort replaced with BV(x) when bound on IntSort is 2^x otherwise exception
+            * changes axioms to replace IntSort with BV(x) everywhere
             * removes IntSort from sorts
         + preconditions: typechecked
         + postconditions: !ints
         + unapply: ??
-    - NoOverflow
+    - NoOverflow @Owen
         + problemState -> problemState
         + purpose:
-            * Turn integer sorts into twos complement BVs based on bitwidth ??
+            * ????
             * converts formulas for Alloy no overflow semantics
             * removes IntSort from sorts
         + methods: constants, datatype
         + preconditions: typechecked
         + postconditions: !ints
         + unapply: ??
+    - LIATransformer @Xintong
+        + problemState -> problemState
+        + purpose:
+            - determines whether each axiom is within linear arithmetic (LIA); if the axiom includes function calls over numeric values???
+            - determines if a constant or variable is only used only within axioms that are within (LIA), it changes the sorts and operations on these values to be UnboundedInts
+            - removes IntSort and BoundedInts from scope table if they are no longer present in the problem??
+        + methods: any
+        + preconditions: typechecked
+        + postconditions: no change
+        + unapply: none ?

 * Transitive Closure (use one of these) @Owen
     - ClosureNegativeTransformer
         + problemState -> problemState
         + purpose:
-            * if the tc of an expr is only uses positively
+            * if the tc of an expr with regular (RT) if TC is used only negativesly
-            * replaces the tc with a new, uninterpreted, axiomatixed function
+            * replaces the tc with a new, uninterpreted, axiomatixed function (RT)
+            * adds axioms (in nnf) for the behavior of RT
             * may still be negative uses of tc remaining
+            * raises exception if no bound on sort of TC relation ????
         + methods: constants, datatype, minimal
         + preconditions: nnf, typechecked
+        + modifies: existings axioms and adds axioms
-        + postconditions: !nnf, !skolemized, !noQuant, !onlyForall
+        + postconditions: nnf, !skolemized, !noQuant, !onlyForall
-        + unapply: removes all functions it created from the interpretation
+        + unapply: removes all functions it created from the interpretation; no need to replace RT with TC because TC is an operation

     - ClosureEliminationEijckTransformer
     - ClosureEliminationLiuTransformer